 In September 2006 the Alliance for Sweden, a centre-right coalition headed by Moderate Party leader Fredrik Reinfeldt, unseated the Social Democrat Party of Goran Persson.
 Since then, the housing system has been high on the agenda.
 An ongoing state review of the system argues for the removal of the current rental ceiling, so that private housing companies and individuals could set market rents.

-Inflation was 2% in November 2017, up from 1.6% a year earlier, according to Statistics Sweden.
+Unemployment stood at 6.5% in January 2019, down from 7% a year earlier, according to Statistics Sweden.